-Train believed carrying North Korean delegation leaves Beijing
+Train believed carrying top North Korean delegation leaves Beijing

 Bloomberg, citing three unidentified sources, reported late on Monday that Kim was in Beijing in what would be his first known trip outside North Korea since taking power in 2011.

-The unconfirmed visit comes ahead of planned summit meetings with South Korean President Moon Jae-in and U.S. President Donald Trump.
+The unconfirmed visit came ahead of planned summit meetings with South Korean President Moon Jae-in and U.S. President Donald Trump.

 “The presidential Blue House is watching things in Beijing very closely, while keeping all possibilities open,” said the senior official in Seoul, who spoke on condition of anonymity.